SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 (
  (
-  ("access" OR "admission*" OR "admit*" OR "attend*" OR "entry" OR "enrol*" OR "inclusion*" OR "inclusiv*" OR "non-discriminat*" OR "equitab*" OR “education for all” OR "Rights of Persons with Disabilities" OR "CRPD" OR "discriminat*" OR "non-discriminat*" OR "inequit*" OR “unequit*” OR "disparit*"OR "barrier*" OR "obstacle*" OR "exclusion" OR "excluding")
+  ("access" OR "admission*" OR "admit*" OR "attend*" OR "entry" OR "enrol*" OR "inclusion*" OR "inclusiv*" OR "non-discriminat*" OR "equitab*" OR "education for all" OR "Rights of Persons with Disabilities" OR "CRPD" OR "discriminat*" OR "non-discriminat*" OR "inequit*" OR "unequit*" OR "disparit*" OR "barrier*" OR "obstacle*" OR "exclusion" OR "excluding")

   NEAR/5 ("school*" OR "preschool*" OR "pre school*" OR "educat*" OR "vocational training") )